JoeDailey/Jsplat/README.md

-oops, this isn't up to date.
-None of the functions are committed. heh

 Jsplat
 ====

-JavaScript Parsing and Loosely Adjustable Traversing
+JSON Parsing and Loosely Adjustable Traversing
 ====

-Throw JSON at the wall.
+Throw JSON at the wall!

-Another Java implementation of a JSON datastructure but this time for JavaScript programmers.
+Another Java implementation of a JSON data structure but this time for JavaScript programmers.

-Those familiar with JSON index accessing will recognise this pattern.
+Those familiar with JSON index accessing will recognize this pattern.

 Most object methods have shortened named versions.

-1 param = traverse to that property and do
-2 param = traverse to that property and set it as 2nd param
+1 param = traverse to that property and do (selector) 2 param = set selected value as 2nd param

 Here is the sample JSON we will used for examples.
 ```javascript